duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 ping -c 1 this.is.a.test.loc
 ~~~

-You can check your domain name resolutions with `nslookup`
+You can check your domain name resolutions with mxtoolbox.com or domain settings
+with command `nslookup`

 ~~~
 nslookup asd.loc